paul1956/CareLink/README.md

 - Add support for new 780G unknownIncompletedFlag
 - Add new error messages
 - Cleanup sorting and display of Record Number
+- More support for Pump, Local and UTC time zones

 New in 3.8.4.1
 - Fixed support for Canada